xprova/bisect-tau/README.md

 ## bisect-tau

 This is a command line tool to calculate the metastability resolution time constant (Tau) of a latch/arbiter/flip-flop circuit.
-It is based on [Octave](https://www.gnu.org/software/octave/) (a GNU Matlab clone) and [ngspice](http://ngspice.sourceforge.net/) (an open-source version of spice).
+It's based on [Octave](https://www.gnu.org/software/octave/) (a GNU Matlab clone) and [ngspice](http://ngspice.sourceforge.net/) (an open-source version of spice).